 Getting to Shirakawa-go from Tokyo

-There are no direct buses from Tokyo to Shirakawa-go.
-Instead:
+There aren't any direct routes from Tokyo to Shirakawa-go.

 Since the buses do not take reservations and the highway may be congested during these periods as well, be sure to plan a lot of leeway into your schedule if you'll be visiting then.

-Weekends are usually more crowded than weekdays as well, so to fully savor one of Japan's most olden landscapes without distractions, consider dropping by during a weekday if possible!
+Weekends are usually more crowded than weekdays, so to fully savor one of Japan's oldest landscapes without distractions, consider dropping by during a weekday if possible!

 Shirakawa-go's winter evening illumination strictly requires prior reservations and an entrance ticket.
 Make sure to thoroughly review the following details on how to reserve and the necessary information!

-• A section of the Gassho-zukuri Village is recognized as a World Heritage site.
+- A section of the Gassho-zukuri Village is recognized as a World Heritage site.
 Given its residential status, drone usage for filming is strictly off-limits.
+Furthermore, tripods are prohibited at the observatory.

 Five ticket categories exist, and post-booking, tickets will be handed out on the day of the event at various distribution points: